Viraj-005/Fast_API_for_Skin_Cancer_Detection/README.md

 This FastAPI-based application allows users to upload skin images and detect whether skin cancer is present.
 The API uses a deep learning model to classify images and provides accurate results.

-You can find this FastAPI on AWS: https://dimlhaqoookmd5gevimmcodyhe0vudeh.lambda-url.us-east-1.on.aws/ 🌐

 ## Table of Contents
 - [Features](#features)
 - [Installation](#installation)